-The last formal valuation of the Scheme was performed as at 30 September 2009 by a professionally qualified Actuary using the Projected Unit Credit method.
-The market value of the Scheme's assets at the valuation date was £295 million.
-The valuation revealed a shortfall of assets compared with the value of liabilities of £160 million, equivalent to a past service funding level of 64.8%.
+The last formal valuation of the Scheme was performed as at 30 September 2012 by a professionally qualified Actuary using the Projected Unit Credit method.
+The market value of the Scheme's assets at the valuation date was £394 million.
+The valuation revealed a shortfall of assets compared with the value of liabilities of £304 million, equivalent to a past service funding level of 56.4%.

-The Scheme Actuary has prepared an Actuarial Valuation that provides an update on the funding position of the Scheme as at 30 September 2012.
-The valuation update revealed an increase in the assets of the Scheme to £394 million and indicated an increase in the shortfall of assets compared to liabilities to £304 million, equivalent to a past service funding level of 56.4%.
+The Scheme Actuary has prepared an Actuarial Report that provides an approximate update on the funding position of the Scheme as at 30 September 2013.
+Such a report is required by legislation for years in which a full actuarial valuation is not carried out.
+The funding update revealed an increase in the assets of the Scheme to £470 million and indicated a decrease in the shortfall of assets compared to liabilities to approximately £272 million, equivalent to a past service funding level of 63%.